Starting up and calibrating Plane¶

 For your second flight, change the third mode (position 3 of your RC mode switch) to RTL in the Mission Planner’s mode setup page.

+Once in the air switch the vehicle into RTL.
 This will test navigation.
 The aircraft should return to the location at which it armed (or the nearest Rally point) and orbit at a fixed altitude (which can be set with the Mission Planner).

 If it does not return crisply and circle overhead in a near-perfect circle, you need to tune the autopilot a bit for your particular airframe.
 This can usually be done by adjusting the Roll parameters, as described here.

 1) With your autopilot powered on the ground and connected to your mission planner, select FBWA on your transmitter, select the FLIGHT DATA tuning window and plot the nav_roll and nav_pitch data.
-With your transmitter sticks centred, these should both be zero as shown in this screenshot.
+With your transmitter sticks centered, these should both be zero as shown in this screenshot.
 If they are not, you need to repeat your RC calibration or adjust your transmitter trims and repeat the FBWA flight test